Examinerships | Corporate Insolvency | Examiner | Petition for Examiner | Insolvency Practitioner

 At the meetings the examiner will present their proposals and answer any questions in relation to the scheme of arrangement.
 Changes to the scheme can be proposed at these meetings but they will only be made with the consent of the Examiner.
 The Examiners proposals are then put to a vote and a majority vote will determine if the proposals are to be carried forward or not.
 The Examiner will report to the High Court the outcomes of any such meetings between the members ad the creditors.

-Once the Examiner presents his proposals to the creditors of the company must agree to his scheme of arrangement.
-If the creditors agree to the scheme of arrangement proposed by the Examiner the High Court then must approve the scheme.
+Once the Examiner presents his proposals to the creditors, they must vote on the scheme of arrangement.
+If the creditors agree to the scheme of arrangement proposed by the Examiner, the High Court then must approve the scheme.
 The court may not accept the proposal if the company has been trying to avoid tax, or if they thought the proposals were unfair to any of the parties involved.

-What if the Examinership does not get approved?
+What happens if the Examinership is not approved?

 In the event that the Examinership does not get approved the company involved will be placed into Liquidation.
 In this situation a Receiver may be appointed to the company.